NuvaGit/ParakeeAIClone/interview-assistant/README.md

-firebase issues reolved i next need to get this interview thing working
+work further on interview fucntionality almost done i also have to finsh web scraper